The results are in!

 Cons: There’s no place to track your progress and there are pretty basic visuals.

-Who it’s good for: If you find yourself often becoming panic or anxiety-stricken out and about, this is the perfect tool to have in your pocket.
+Who it’s good for: If you find yourself often becoming panic or anxiety-stricken out and about, this is the anxiety app to have in your pocket.
 With plenty of different options for helping you get in the now, you’ll quickly find it easier and easier to come out of your panic state and go about your day.

 2. Sanvello (Formerly Pacifica)